-This page is for people who wish to lodge a Development Application with Council.
+This page is for persons who wish to lodge a Development Application with Council.

 Please take the time to read the contents of this page, particularly if you have never lodged a Development Application before.
 Council will not be able to accept your application and/or considerable delays may result if all of the required information and relevant fees are not provided up front.
 Therefore it is in your interest to ensure that everything is in order when you first submit your application.

 If you wish to submit documents for an existing Development Application, such as amended plans or Building Rules Consent documents, please use our Additional or Amended Information Upload Portal.

 All Development Applications must include a completed and signed Development Application Form.